 - Develop a visual vocabulary for shapes that you can pull from.

 - Once you get the hang of drawing the thing (say a cat) in this way, build on this, experiment and play with other poses.
 Try to consciously think about the feeling of drawing the shapes of the cat.

 - Watch some (but not too many) videos to get inspired and learn new techniques.

 - Practice every day (she draws for 2-4 hours a day) but even 10 min a day will help you grow.

 - When the sketchbook is full, go back and reflect on your development.

-Smarter Learning is the bedrock of Skillpod’s 7 skills.
-To learn more how we can help you (or your organization) learn smarter and faster, sign up for our newsletter or contact me directly.
+Smarter Learning is the bedrock of Skillpod’s 7 Skills.
+To discover more about how we can help you or your organization learn smarter and faster, sign up for our newsletter or contact me directly.